 For instance, say “this is your diaper!” rather than “here it is!”
 Make sure to always call the baby by her name because she is too young to understand the concept of pronouns like “me” and “you.”
 In addition, you can even use picture books and family photos to fascinate your child.

 So the next time you speak to your baby, forget the usual gibberish.
-Keep words real and eventually, your child will begin saying them too.
+Keep using the real words instead of baby talk and eventually, your child will begin saying them too.